openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/GPU.md

 - ov::intel_gpu::memory_statistics

 ## Limitations
-In some cases, the GPU plugin may implicitly execute several primitives on CPU using internal implementations, which may lead to the increase of CPU utilization.
+In some cases, the GPU plugin may implicitly execute several primitives on CPU using internal implementations, which may lead to an increase in CPU utilization.
 Below is a list of such operations:
 - Proposal
 - NonMaxSuppression